GilleM/Memory-game/README.md

 ## Features
 ***

-The project practically consists of two different pages: _index.html_ as a main page, from which we can access the game.
+The project practically consists of two (4 htmls in total)different pages: _index.html_ as a main page, from which we can access the game.
 By opening a modal button, we can choose among three different levels: easy, medium and hard, and for each one I created one html document.
 They differ in design and in time necessary to finish the game.

 **Consistent features across all pages:**